-About Harvey's Restaurant: naturally wild fish and beef dripping chips.
+About Harvey's Restaurant: naturally sustainable wild fish and beef dripping chips.

 Why do this?